katherine kerr of the Hermitage, her site

 It was very fortuitous that when the Baron of Ildhafn, Emrys Tudor, newly come to his power in AS43, started to make threats of territorial aggrandisement -- he amended Southron Gaard's label on the Kingdom Map to read Southern Ildhafn! -- that our staunch Wardens were able to show that flanking maneuveres had already begun:

-Southron Gaard's shield on the high plateau of the western part of the Great White Southern Lands, courtesy of Lord Roderick of Iona
+Southron Gaard's shield on the high plateau of the western part of the Great White Southern Lands.
+Taken by SG's co-warden of the GWSL, Lord Roderick of Iona, A.S.
+XLIII and displayed at Canterbury Faire a few days later.

 As part of our step-down, I made a batch of tokens to give to our faithful folk, representing the "rolling hills of green" referenced in the Southron Gaard anthem for the locals, with a white bead for the Wardens of the Great White Southern Lands, and the colours of the Barony and the Kingdom of Caid for Sir Philippe.